We Deal in Lead A Weird West Gunslinger Adventure Game

 Survival #

-You must rest and consume rations (food and water) during standard exploration, but when wandering the Drifted World, extreme conditions take particular toll on an unprepared gunslinger.
+You must rest and consume rations (food and water) during standard exploration but, when wandering The Drifted World, extreme conditions take particular toll on unprepared Gunslingers.

 In extreme heat, ration use is doubled as you require more water.

-In extreme cold, unless wearing warm clothing or resting within a warm shelter (such as a tent), Fatigue cost is doubled.
+In extreme cold, without warm clothing or rest within a warm shelter, Fatigue cost is doubled.

 Hex Crawling #

-• 2 phases (8 hours) must be spent sleeping in order to avoid deprivation
+• 2 phases (8 hours) must be spent sleeping to avoid deprivation.

 Phases follow this sequence: